owanturist/react-hook-window/docs/sections/hooks/use-windowed-list.md

 }
 ```

+A collection of values describing two half-open intervals:

 1. visible items ∈ `[visibleStart, visibleStop)` partially or entirelly visible on the current scroll position
 1. overscan items ∈ `[overscanStart, overscanStop)` includes visible items and some additional non visible defined via [UseWindowedListOptions.overscanCount][todo] value.

+TODO put below content to collapsable with something like "Read why it is like this" name.

 Both intervals include the start indexes and exclude end onces, so the resulting index ranges might be iterated by `for (let i = start; i < stop; i++)`, for instance: